The media was abuzz when Google’s leadership announced the launch of their corporate entity, back in 2015.

 - Create a strong brand image for the foundation of your business

-Now, let’s go through eight simple steps to creating a branding strategy.
+Here are eight simple steps to creating a corporate branding strategy.

 Step #1: Set Your Branding Goals

 Depending on your current business status, your branding goals may be to:

 - Establish a brand image for your new company

 - Grow awareness and visibility for your existing brand portfolio

 - Attract better talent to your corporate headquarters

 - Attract more media attention and/or investors

 Once you have your goals written down, the next step is to set clear key performance indicators (KPIs), depending on the objectives you set, to define your idea of success.